Ray Makela

 Whenever possible, turn on your video camera and encourage customers to do the same.
 They may decline, but our experience is that if you turn your camera on, most of the time, customers will do the same.

-The good news is that people are much more comfortable in virtual meetings and on video than they were even a few months ago.
-Having an open dialogue on a two-way video is the next best thing to being there in person.
+The good news is that people are now more comfortable in virtual meetings and on video than ever before.
+Having an open dialogue on a two-way video is still the next best thing to being there in person.

 Once you’ve got your video camera turned on, ensure you know where your camera lens is located on your computer.
 Looking into the camera gives the person on the other end the impression that you’re looking directly at them.

 On the other hand, looking at your second monitor, or even looking at the thumbnail image of the person you’re talking to may make it appear like you’re distracted or not paying attention to them.
 Turn your camera on before the meeting, either in the meeting application or by simply typing “Webcam” into your start menu.
 This way, you can test your camera, lighting, background, and overall image before you engage with your customer.
-The basics still apply: Join the meeting on time (if you’re hosting ideally log-in early) and be prepared.
-Making a great first impression is as important in a virtual world as it is in person.
+The basics still apply: Join the meeting on time (if you’re hosting ideally log in early) and be prepared.
+Making a great first impression is still just as important in the online world as it is in person.

 Instead of asking typical close-ended check-in questions like “Does that make sense?” or “Do you have any questions?”, you should spend even more time planning open-ended questions that really invite dialogue and solicit feedback.
 “How do you see that working in your environment?” or “What challenges do you see that presenting during implementation?”
 If you have a larger audience, consider using a poll or chat feature to encourage everyone’s participation.
 Don’t be afraid to call on participants by name and ask for their opinion.
 For example, “So, Bill, what additional questions or concerns does that bring up for you?”